 The police were stupefied, realizing they were far from popular.
 The next day they had to release the prisoner, whose ancestry was but half Jewish.
 The policemen remained for three weeks in the village, very zealous at first and naively convinced of the rightness of their action; but they soon lost all enthusiasm.
 The population was educating them as they went from house to house questioning and searching.

-For long months after, the police continued to raid Chambon and the neighboring villages.
+For long months after, the police continued to raid Chambon and the neighbouring villages.
 Many times, on the eve of a search, an unknown voice would telephone to warn of the danger.
 It undoubtedly belonged to a civil servant who had been converted by the nonviolent resistance of the villagers.

 The success of the methods employed at Chambon attracted an increasing flow of Jewish refugees.
 The Jewish Relief Agency states that more than two thousand of them stayed temporarily in the region, hidden on the farms.
 That was when “Cimade” came into the picture.
 It was a youth group composed of members of several youth organizations in the district which took on the job of smuggling Jewish refugees into Switzerland where they were placed in the care of the World Council of Churches.
 It provided the Jews with false identity papers which were essential to cope with regular police checks, to obtain ration cards and to be able to travel in the company of a girl volunteer as far as the Swiss frontier.